Hama: Modern history

 Ottoman rule ended in 1918, after their defeat in World War I to the Allied Forces.
 Hama was made part of the French Mandate of Syria.
 By then, Hama had developed into what it has remained: a medium-sized provincial town, important as the market for an agricultural area abundant in cereals, but also cotton and sugar beets.
 It gained notoriety as the center of large estates worked by peasants and dominated by a few magnate families.
 The 1925 Hama uprising occurred in the city during the Great Syrian Revolt against the French.

 During the French Mandate, the district of Hama contained within its bounds the municipality of Hama and 114 villages.
 By an estimate in 1930, only four of these villages were owned outright by local cultivators, while sharing ownership of two villages with a notable family.
 Thus, the hinterland was owned by landowning elites.
 Starting in the late 1940s, significant class conflict erupted as agricultural workers sought reform in Hama.

 Syria gained full independence from France in 1946.
 Akram al-Hawrani, a member of an impoverished notable family in Hama, began to agitate for land reform and better social conditions.
 He made Hama the base of his Arab Socialist Party, which later merged with another socialist party, the Ba'ath.
 This party's ascent to power in 1963 signalled the end of power for the landowning elite.

-The political insurgency by Sunni Islamic groups, particularly the Muslim Brotherhood, occurred in the city, which was reputed as a stronghold of conservative Sunni Islam.
+The political insurgency by Sunni Islamist groups, particularly the Muslim Brotherhood, occurred in the city, which was reputed as a stronghold of conservative Sunni Islam.
 As early as the spring of 1964, Hama became the epicentre of an uprising by conservative forces, encouraged by speeches from mosque preachers, denouncing the policies of the Ba'ath.
 The Syrian government sent tanks and troops into the quarters of Hama's old city to put down the insurrection.

 In the early 1980s, Hama had emerged as a major source of opposition to the Ba'ath government during the Sunni armed Islamist uprising, which had begun in 1976.
 The city was a focal point for bloody events in the 1981 massacre and the most notable 1982 Hama massacre.
 The most serious insurrection of the Syrian Islamist uprising happened in Hama during February 1982, when Government forces, led by the president's brother, Rifaat al-Assad, quelled the revolt in Hama with very harsh means.
-Tanks and artillery shelled the neighbourhoods held by the insurgents indiscriminately, and government forces are alleged to have executed thousands of prisoners and civilian residents after subduing the revolt, which became known as the Hama massacre.
-The story was suppressed and regarded as highly sensitive in Ba'athist Syria.
+Tanks and artillery shelled the neighbourhoods held by the insurgents indiscriminately, which resulted in part of the old city being razed, such as the al kelani neighbourhood which was part of the old city which was flattened completely, massively reducing old Hama to a single street.
+Government forces are alleged to have executed thousands of prisoners and civilian residents after subduing the revolt, which became known as the Hama massacre.
+The events were largely unperported and regarded as highly sensitive in Ba'athist Syria.
 The Hama massacre led to the military term "Hama Rules" meaning the complete large-scale destruction of a military objective or target.